gwsii/serverless-artillery-workshop/Lesson1: "Hello, artillery."/README.md

 $ slsart invoke
 ```

-###Step 5: after 20-30 seconds, you should see the results returned directly in the CLI
+###Step 5: after ~5 seconds, you should see the results returned directly in the CLI
 Scroll to the top of the results output to see the summary
-This (seeing load in the CLI) will only be true for short loads (<4 min) and small rates (<25 RPS)
+This (seeing load in the CLI) will only be true for short loads (<1 min 58 sec) and small rates (<25 RPS)
-For larger loads you'll need a results plug-in and a results database (we'll cover this in later lessons).
+For larger loads you'll need metric collection on your service or a results plug-in and a results database (we'll cover this in later lessons).

 ###Step 6: in the AWS console, check out your Cloud Watch logs
 In AWS console --> Lambda --> select your lambda function